 Race Against Dementia (RAD) Fellowships are designed to power outstanding early career scientists in their pursuit of innovative solutions to the big questions in dementia research.

-Duration: Up to 60 months, with the Fellow strongly encouraged to undertake an international secondment or collaboration.
+Duration: Up to 60 months, with Fellows strongly encouraged to undertake an international secondment or collaboration.
 The time dedicated to the secondment/collaboration is flexible and does not have to be in contiguous periods of time.
 It should be determined based on the requirements of the project and the Fellow and agreed by the host Institution.

 Following a successful call in 2018, RAD and Alzheimer’s Research UK are launching a second call for proposals funded entirely by RAD.

-Get to know our current RAD Fellows.
+Get to know the current RAD Fellows.

 Applications will open in September 2020 and will be made via the ARUK grant application website.